Azure/opendigitaltwins-dtdl/DTDL/v3-preview/DTDL.v3.md

 Because DTDL is based on JSON-LD, you use the JSON-LD context (the `@context` statement) to specify the version of DTDL being used.

 For this version of DTDL, the context is exactly *dtmi:dtdl:context;3*.

+Additional context specifiers may also be included, in particular to import definitions for [Feature extensions](#feature-extensions).
+However, the DTDL context must always be first in the ordered list of context specifiers, with any other contexts listed subsequently.

 ### Undefined co-types and properties